 Article 30 specifically outlines how data processors (like Microsoft) need to document their processing activities and keep detailed records of such practices to hand over to auditors or regulators whenever necessary.
 Compliance Manager does all this automatically and helps you to achieve the same.

-Additional features of Office 365 Microsoft Compliance Manager include:
+Additional features of Microsoft 365 Microsoft Compliance Manager include: